KachukwuOkoh/undergradproject/README.md

 ## Models Evaluation

-The LSTM and Extra Trees models were seen as suitable predictive models showing values close enough to the actual moisture ratio from experimentation and good performance metrics with R squared values of 0.9988 and 0.999 respectively.
+The LSTM, MLFNN and Extra Trees models were seen as suitable predictive models showing values close enough to the actual moisture ratio from experimentation and good performance metrics with R squared values of 0.988, 0.979 and 0.999 respectively.